 Generally, patients with obstructive lung disease (OLD), such as asthma and COPD, are often treated with non-invasive ventilation.
 However, they sometimes require intubation and placement on mechanical ventilation.
 Obstructive lung disease is characterized by narrowed airways and the collapse of the small airways on expiration.
 This condition leads to increased airflow resistance and decreases the expiratory flow, resulting in more time required to exhale the tidal volume fully.
-If inhalation begins before the full tidal volume has been exhaled, then there is some residual air left inside the chest.
-The intrathoracic pressure increases as more and more air gets trapped inside the alveoli.
+If inhalation begins before the full tidal volume has been exhaled, then some residual air is left inside the chest.
+The intrathoracic pressure increases as more and more air is trapped inside the alveoli.
 This pressure is termed auto-PEEP, and this pressure must be overcome during inhalation.
-As the amount of air trapped inside the chest increases, you have to flatten off the diaphragm and expansion of the lungs which decreases compliance; called dynamic hyperinflation.
+As the amount of air trapped inside the chest increases, you have to flatten off the diaphragm and expand the lungs, decreasing compliance, called dynamic hyperinflation.
 As auto-PEEP and dynamic hyperinflation progress, there is an increased work of breathing, decreased efficiency of inhalation, and potential for hemodynamic instability due to the high intrathoracic pressure.
 Given these unique circumstances in OLD, the ventilator strategy employed must offset these pathologically increased intrathoracic pressures.
 Furthermore, ventilatory management must be combined with maximal medical therapy such as in-line nebulizers to reverse the obstructive process.

-The most important thing to accomplish when managing the ventilator for an obstructive patient is to increase the expiratory phase, which will allow for more time to exhale, which in turn will reduce auto-PEEP and dynamic hyperinflation.
-It is important to recall that most patients will require deep sedation in order not to over-breathe the ventilator, and inspire too often.
+The most important thing to accomplish when managing the ventilator for an obstructive patient is to increase the expiratory phase, allowing for more time to exhale, which will reduce auto-PEEP and dynamic hyperinflation.
+It is important to recall that most patients will require deep sedation in order not to over-breathe the ventilator and inspire too often.
 The tidal volume should be set at 8ml/kg, while the respiratory rate should start at ten breaths per minute.
-These settings will allow for ample time for a full expiration and hence decreased auto-PEEP which tends to employ the above described permissive hypercapnia strategy by focussing on lowered tidal volumes and oxygenation over elevated PaCO2.
-Inspiratory flow rate should be set at 60 L/minute.
+These settings will allow for ample time for a full expiration and hence decreased auto-PEEP, which tends to employ the above described permissive hypercapnia strategy by focussing on lowered tidal volumes and oxygenation over elevated PaCO2.
+The inspiratory flow rate should be set at 60 L/minute.
 FI02 should be set at 40% after the initiation of ventilation.
-As obstructive lung disease is typically a problem with ventilation and not one of oxygenation, the FIO2 should not need to be increased.
+As obstructive lung disease is typically a problem with ventilation and not oxygenation, the FIO2 should not need to be increased.
 Minimal PEEP should be employed, with some studies advocating for a PEEP of zero while some advocate for a small amount of PEEP to help overcome auto-PEEP.
 The plateau pressure should be less than 30.

 The ventilator waveform requires careful assessment.
 If the waveform does not reach zero by the beginning of the new breath, then the RR must be decreased, or else hyperinflation and auto-PEEP will rise.
 If an obstructive patient suddenly desaturates or drops their blood pressure, they should be disconnected from the vent to allow for a full exhalation with a clinician pushing on their chest to facilitate exhalation.
 After this, a full work-up specifically ruling out pneumothorax due to volume trauma should be undertaken.
 If plateau pressures are chronically high, then pneumothorax must also be ruled out.